christopherlh2005/GitHub-portfolio/README.md

 https://drive.google.com/file/d/10zwUojxGFCxgMex6iIcikIJsa3poh8Ff/view?usp=sharing

-## Broadband Search Full Stack App
+## Broadband Search Full Stack App - Team Project

 I have long been committed to helping expand broadband (high-speed internet) access since I noticed vast disparities in my public school during the pandemic.
 It's crucial to have internet access to function in the 21st Century.
 I've researched to expand broadband access with my state representative, but I also wanted to have a program where you could see broadband accessibility nationwide to highlight the problem.